About joint doctoral education programme in medical technology

 It is not mandatory to advertise doctoral projects if they are performed within an employment at a third party (for example Region Stockholm).
 A person that are given the opportunity to start a doctoral education within those circumstances can file a project description him-/herself together with the supervisors in accordance with the procedure given below.

 Please note that the purpose of this programme is that the student and the project should belong to both universities equally.
 The target group is therefore new doctoral student, not those already registered at KI or KTH.
-However, as an exception, already admitted doctoral students can apply for a new admission to doctoral education.
-In such cases the ongoing education has to be discontinued in order to start a new, joint, doctoral education.
-Achieved results might be credited into the new education, but not necessarily.

 Researchers interested in recruiting a doctoral student under the joint programme scheme may submit a project description to the steering committee, see below.